apertureless/vue-chartjs/docs/guide/README.md

 ### Browser

-You can also use `vue-chartjs` directly in the browser.
+You can also use `vue-chartjs` directly in the browser via CDN.
-First, add the `Chart.js` script and then the `vue-chartjs` script.
+First, add the `Chart.js` script, and then add the `vue-chartjs` script.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.7.1/Chart.min.js"></script>